-Human-induced land destruction is a major contributor to habitat loss of plant and animal species, especially in our rainforests.
+Human-induced destruction is a major contributor to habitat loss for plant and animal species, especially in our rainforests.
 Jaguars, sloths, bonobos, and orangutans are just some of the better-known animals threatened by deforestation.

 As seen with recent Amazon fires, burning our forests can result in much more destruction than simply creating an empty space for cattle to graze.
 Animal agriculture is a leading contributor to deforestation and biodiversity loss in Brazil’s Cerrado area, which is considered the most biologically diverse savanna in the world.

-The Amazon rainforest is not the only one losing its plant and animal habitats to man-made threats.
-Indonesia’s rainforests cover a mere one percent of the planet’s surface area, yet contain up to 20 percent of known plant, mammal, and bird species.
+The Amazon rainforest is not the only region losing its plant and animal habitats to man-made threats.
+Indonesia’s rainforests cover a mere 1 percent of the planet’s surface area, yet contain up to 20 percent of known plant, mammal, and bird species.

 Indonesia has already lost 70 percent of its forests, and over 180 million acres of rainforest have been cleared for palm oil, agriculture, and paper production in the past 50 years.
 Brazil and Indonesia are two of the most biodiverse countries in the world, but they are being torn apart, often illegally, for consumer goods.

 We are on the brink of a sixth mass extinction, and if humans continue tearing through our forests for profit, it will happen sooner than expected.
-The extinction of plants and animals in rainforests across the world do not isolatedly impact that region.
-Its effects will shake the entire planet.
+The extinction of plants and animals in rainforests across the world does not impact that region in isolation.
+The effects will shake the entire planet.

-Deforestation is a leading cause of climate change which is a leading cause of crop extinction.
-If our forests continue to vanish and release greenhouse gases into the air, crops like coffee, tea, avocados, chocolate, wheat, and bananas could be lost in our lifetime.
+Deforestation is a leading cause of climate change, which is a leading cause of crop extinction.
+If our forests continue to vanish and release greenhouse gases into the air, crops like coffee, tea, avocados, chocolate, and bananas could be largely lost in our lifetime.

 Increased Greenhouse Gas Emissions

-The extreme removal of trees for beef, paper, and palm oil disrupts the carbon cycle, meaning that fewer trees are available to absorb carbon dioxide from the air.
+The extreme removal of trees for beef, paper, and palm oil disrupts the carbon cycle, because fewer trees are available to absorb carbon dioxide from the air.
 Additionally, when trees are cut, especially in large amounts, excess carbon dioxide is released into the atmosphere.

-As a result, more greenhouse gases are released which warm the planet and contribute to climate change.
+This release of greenhouse gases warms the planet and contributes to climate change.
 Deforestation in the tropics alone accounts for approximately 15 percent of global greenhouse gas emissions annually.